davemaps/davemaps.github.io/_posts/2019-04-02-segregated-milwaukee.md

 ![Three maps of Milwaukee, showing the white and black populations, as well as the three major racial groups together.]({{ "/assets/img/map-milwaukee-segregation-2048.jpg" | absolute\_url }})

-A dot density map of Milwaukee showing white, black, and Latinx residents in the Bucks’ colors.
+A dot density map of Milwaukee, Wisconsin, showing white, black, and Latinx residents in the Bucks’ colors.
 A [2018 Brookings study][1] showed Milwaukee as having the highest black-white segregation among large American cities.

 In a March [interview in The Guard][2], Bucks’ guard Malcolm Brogdon spoke about his experience of living in such a segregated city.
 The NBA team has a very public recent history with the issue of racial inequality.